 Effective website marketing is about understanding what is working and what is not.

-Integrating Google Analytics (free) into your website will provide you with a wealth of information, helping you to better understand your website visitors and what they are doing on your website.
+Integrating Google Analytics (free) into your website will provide you with a wealth of information, helping you to better understand your site visitors and what they are doing on your website.